marcus-grant/notes/firebase.md

     `test-mode` *(allow public read/write for 30 days)*
 11. Once the database is created, it should show a `Realtime Database` dashboard for the newly created database.

+## Create Alarms from Realtime Data

+1. Go to realtime database
+2. Create another datastream or document in the document database
+3. Name it
+4. Copy the link to the client sending the data
+5. Paste the link to whatever API is requesting or publishing to firebase.

 ## References